Multilingual Machine Translation with Large Language Models: Empirical Results and Analysis: Benchmarking LLMs for Massively Multilingual Machine Translation

 \section{Benchmarking LLMs for Massively Multilingual Machine Translation}

 In this section, we report results on multilingual machine translation and introduce our main findings about LLMs' translation ability.

-\paragraph{The multilingual translation capabilities of LLMs are continually improving.} Table \ref{tab:main} presents evaluation results\footnote{Evaluating with SEScore leads to similar findings, thus we report those results in Appendix \ref{sec:sescore}.
-Detailed results for each translation direction are listed in Appendix \ref{sec:detail}.} grouped by language family.
+\paragraph{The multilingual translation capabilities of LLMs are continually involving} Table \ref{tab:main} and Table 2\footnote{Currently, SEScore mainly supports evaluating English translation.
+Thus we evaluate LLM's performance on translating other languages to English.} present evaluation results grouped by language family.
 Monolingual pre-trained LLMs present impressive multilingual translation ability, indicating the possibility of aligning multiple languages even with unsupervised data~\cite{garcia2023unreasonable}.
 More encouragingly, the multilingual translation capabilities of LLMs are continually improving.
 The most recent LLMs are reaching new performance heights; for example, LLaMA2-7B outperforms previously released open-source LLMs, and GPT-4 surpasses ChatGPT.
 Overall, GPT-4 is the best translator among evaluated LLMs and it achieves the highest average BLEU and COMET score on most directions.

 \begingroup \endgroup

 \paragraph{LLM's capability is unbalanced across languages} In Table~\ref{tab:main}, we observe a similar trend for all evaluated LLMs: they perform better at translating into English than translating into non-English.
 LLM's capability on non-English languages is also unbalanced.
 For languages that are similar to English, e.g, Indo-European-Germanic languages, LLMs achieve impressive results.
 For languages that are dissimilar to English, e.g., Sino-Tibetan languages, LLMs often produce less decent results.